 Whether your feline friend needs a cuddly nook, a chic and stylish hideaway, or a safe outdoor play space, there’s a cat tent out there for both of you.

-With our handy tips and thorough reviews, we’ll help you find the right cat tent the first time.
+With our handy tips and thorough reviews, we’ll help you find the best cat tent the first time.

 A Quick Comparison of Our Favorites